01 of 06

 To remove any lingering odors, soak the stained clothes in cool water with one cup baking soda for at least four hours or overnight.
 For heavy odors, fill the washer with warm water and add one cup non-sudsing household ammonia.
-Allow to soak for several hours.
+Soak for several hours.
 Drain the washer and wash as usual.
-DO NOT USE ANY CHLORINE BLEACH during the soaking or washing as dangerous fumes can form.
+Do not use any chlorine bleach during the soaking or washing as dangerous fumes can form.

 If the garment is dry clean only, point out and identify the stain to your professional cleaner.Continue to 5 of 6 below.

 Any home cook who fries food or fast food worker will tell you that fabrics can quickly absorb odors and hold onto them even if there are no stains.
 There are microscopic grease particles in the air and they embed in the fibers.